limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 }
 ```

-And this is the reason why we need to define result type of `hconsLister` as
+And this is the reason we need to define the result type of `hconsLister` as
 `FieldLister[FieldType[K, H] :: T]`.
-On the value level we just need to concatenate lists
+On the value level we just need to concatenate the lists
 produced for the head and for the tail of the `HList`.

 At this point our code can work with case classes and `HLists` of elements for which we have instances of
-`FieldLister`, i.e. of another HLists and case classes.
-But what with the
+`FieldLister`, i.e. the other HLists and case classes.
+But what about the
 primitive types?
 If we have a head element of `HList` which does not have an
-instance of `FieldLister` we need to get this field name and set it as a head
+instance of `FieldLister`, we need to get this field name and set it as a head
 element of the result list.
-We need to get the instance of type `K` on value
+We need to somehow get the instance of type `K` on the value
-level somehow to get the field name.
+level to get the field name.
 Shapeless provides type class `Witness`
-for this porpose.
+for this purpose.
 With all of these blocks we can build our function:

 ```Scala
 implicit def primitiveFieldLister[K <: Symbol, H, T <: HList](implicit